remnrem/luna-doc/docs/ref/predict.md

  - it then standardizes all features based on population mean/SD values (which are always included in a model file)

- - `PREDICT` uses a simple _k_-nearest neighbour (kNN) approach to impute missing values, based on `knn=10` neighbours by default; kNN imputation is only performed if a reference `data` file has been attached
+ - [`PREDICT`](predict.md#predict) uses a simple _k_-nearest neighbour (kNN) approach to impute missing values, based on `knn=10` neighbours by default; kNN imputation is only performed if a reference `data` file has been attached

- - if a reference dataset is available, `PREDICT` also uses it to identify outlier features, by dropping each non-missing feature in turn, re-imputing it, and then calculating the difference (observed - imputed) in SD units.
+ - if a reference dataset is available, [`PREDICT`](predict.md#predict) also uses it to identify outlier features, by dropping each non-missing feature in turn, re-imputing it, and then calculating the difference (observed - imputed) in SD units.
 If the distance exceeds the `th` threshold set, the observed values are taken to be outliers, and replaced with their imputed values

- - using standardized features, `PREDICT` then makes a prediction based on the implied linear model; if the model file specifies it, a subsequent bias-adjustment procedure is applied (see above)
+ - using standardized features, [`PREDICT`](predict.md#predict) then makes a prediction based on the implied linear model; if the model file specifies it, a subsequent bias-adjustment procedure is applied (see above)

+<h3>Methods</h3>

+Prediction is based on a pre-specified linear model applied to a set of epoch- or recording-level features previously computed and stored in the Luna cache.
+Features are retrieved from the cache by name, checked for minimum completeness (as specified in the model file), and standardized using the population mean and standard deviation stored in the model.
+Missing features are imputed using a _k_-nearest-neighbour approach, where neighbours are identified from a reference dataset by Euclidean distance in the standardized feature space.
+Features deviating from their kNN-imputed value by more than a threshold number of standard deviations are flagged as outliers and replaced with their imputed values prior to prediction.
+The scalar prediction is computed as the dot product of the standardized feature vector with the model coefficient vector, with an optional bias-adjustment step that corrects for systematic prediction error as a function of the predicted value.
+Age-related bias adjustment can also be applied for models predicting biological age.

 !!!hint "Cacheless mode"
-    If features have been pre-computed and are all available in a simple text file, `PREDICT` can run quickly in _cacheless_ mode, i.e. directly taking feature values as variables rather than running Luna commands on the raw data.
-In this way, you could use `PREDICT` as a standalone command (on the assumption that `features.txt` has columns defined to match each defined term in `model.txt`):
+    If features have been pre-computed and are all available in a simple text file, [`PREDICT`](predict.md#predict) can run quickly in _cacheless_ mode, i.e. directly taking feature values as variables rather than running Luna commands on the raw data.
+In this way, you could use [`PREDICT`](predict.md#predict) as a standalone command (on the assumption that `features.txt` has columns defined to match each defined term in `model.txt`):
     ```
     luna s.lst vars=features.txt -o out.db -s PREDICT model=model.txt